WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/numbers.md

 ## Numbers as words

 - Spell out whole numbers from zero through nine, with exceptions as described in [Numbers as numerals]().
+  **Examples**
+  - three databases
+  - zero percent
+  - 17 documents
+  - 15,493 entries
 - Use the spelled-out number when it starts a sentence.
   **Examples**
   [tip] Recommended: Twenty files were copied. [/tip]